 How does terrain affect what will need to be done for site prep?

-The type of land you choose for your home site will also affect some of the site prep tasks that will need to occur.
+The type of land you choose for your home site can also affect some of the necessary site prep tasks.
 Parts of your site prep can vary depending on whether you live in a mountainous, swampy, plain, desert or farmland area.
 The type of terrain you live on can affect things like:

 - The type of footers your home needs – your terrain will affect the density of the soil, which determines the depth and dimensions of the footing design.